Introduction: How to Make a Concrete Fire Bowl

 Step 2: Mixing the Concrete

 1. I would recommend using a separate mixing bowl.
-I used the same large bowl, but the scratched from the shovel transferred to the form.
+I used the same large bowl, but it scratched from the shovel transferring to the form.

 4. Add concrete to the large bowl.
 Then sit the smaller bowl in the form and press down.
 You'll want to do this so you can see how much concrete you will actually need.
 Once you find how much you need, you should clean the smaller bow.
 Dry it off and oil it up.